tobiasweinert/threejs-carousel/README.md

 - **Three.js:** Displays the slides in a carousel that rotates and snaps to the slides.
 - **Tween.js:** Smooth animations for different use cases.
+- **State Management:** Keeps track of which slide the user is currently viewing.

 ## Usage